-This learner driver syllabus is only a guide to the types of subjects a learner driver should cover on the road to becoming a confident, competent and safe driver.
-It follows the DSA recommended syllabus, there are no hard or fast rules to how many lessons a pupil may require as everyone learns at a different rate, and however this forms the basic structure to develop the core skills needed to reach the required level to attempt a driving test.
+This learner driver syllabus (recommended by the DVSA) is only a guide to the types of subjects a learner driver should cover on the road to becoming a confident, competent and safe driver.
+There are no hard or fast rules to how many lessons a pupil may require as everyone learns at a different rate.
+This forms the basic structure to develop the core skills needed to reach the required level to attempt a driving test.

-Throughout the Training syllabus a pupil will receive has much help as necessary with the theory part of their training, which will include access to books ,c/d’s and dvd’s.
+Throughout the training syllabus a pupil will receive as much help as necessary with the theory part of their training, which will include access to books, c/d’s and dvd’s.
 At Safe 4 Life we can also do classroom based training at our office to help with the theory test.

 - Meet and greet, check licence details, eyesight check.
 Instructor’s demo drive to quieter location, cockpit drill/controls, steering, moving away and stopping.
 Issue pupil with progress and appointment card, terms of business etc.

-- Short drive to quite location Cont: moving away/normal stops, introduce MSM routine, use of gears 1-2, 2-1.
+- Short drive to quite location Continued: moving away/normal stops, introduce MSM routine, use of gears 1-2, 2-1.
 Instructor usually drives back.

 - Continued practice of previous, Intro: Emerging, approaching to emerge from a minor road into a major road using the look, assess, decide, act routine.
 Pupil to drive back if ready.